 Hashpa’ah services are available to members on a fee basis after an initial consultation with Rabbi Shohama.

 Spiritual direction at TBE is available both for individuals and in monthly groups.
 These services are available to members at discounted rates.
 For individual sessions, TBE offers a sliding scale of $60 to $100 per session based on ability to pay.
 (Typical “market rates” are $120 for each individual session.)

-TBE is unique in that all clergy are trained and certified as spiritual directors.
+TBE is unique in that all clergy and recent clergy alumni are trained and certified as spiritual directors.
 All are members of Spiritual Directors International, the interfaith association for spiritual direction.
-Rabbi Shohama serves as intake coordinator for all congregants who feel called to explore whether individual spiritual direction may be right to them.
+Rabbi David serves as intake coordinator for all congregants who feel called to explore whether individual spiritual direction may be right to them.

 Rabbi David received smicha (ordination) and certification as mashpi’a after completing ALEPH’s three-year Hashpa’ah training program.
 Rabbi David is an experienced spiritual guide whose clients include not only congregants but also clergy, clergy students and caregivers.
 Rabbi David’s hashpa’ah modalities include visualization and guided meditation, text, prayer and energy work; each session is tailored to the client’s personal interests and needs.
 Rabbi David’s academic work on spiritual direction includes Spirit and Soul, in Avenida Books (about integrating hashpa’ah into Jewish clergy education), and serving as faculty in meditation and esoteric practice for the ALEPH Ordination Programs.